cancer treatment policies

 How to Know if You Are a Victim of Bad Faith or Deceptive Insurance Practices Involving a Health Care Treatment Policy

 In particular, if your insurance claim on a cancer or other critical illness treatment policy was denied or limited on the basis it supposedly does not pay the full amount of a doctor or hospital’s “cost,” “charge,” or “expense” for a treatment, then you may be a victim of deceptive, unfair, and bad faith insurance practices.
-Insurance companies engaging in those practices often say one or more of the following:
+Insurance companies engaging in these practices often say one or more of the following:

 • Your policy only pays the “actual incurred” amount of a cost, charge, or expense